AtsukoCoffey/search4herbs/README.md

 Also without graphics, I can't say the map's readability is fantastic though when players get used to it, it's not so bad, I think.
 ![Map](readme/feat-map.png "Map")

 **Battle first move and Battle loop**
 When encountering Monsters, I gave them the opportunity to choose their first action.
 After that, if the Monster didn't run away, the Battle_loop() function starts, and now the Player can also choose an action.
 This battle loop has one validation for a valid key, all of the actions have a success rate, so sometimes the attack fails also the escape fails too.
 After the battle event, the code checks the field achievement every time; If the Player has four herbs and the location (X Y) is (0, 0) (the village), an ending story and record() function is triggerd.

 **Battle Option**
 ![Battle Option](readme/feat-battle-op.png "Battle Option")

 **Function record()**
-After the player have cleared the game, the player's status information and the date are recorded in the Google Sheet.
+After the player has cleared the game, the player's status information and the date are recorded in the Google Sheet.
 [CREDIT-> Function record()](#credit-record)

 **Function get_players_data()**
 To meet the criteria of 'a working data model' and 'manipulate data,' I created a function that accesses the data and downloads the data of the top 5 players with the lowest moves.